Splintzz/RSA-Encryption-Decryption/README.md

 Start-Up:
 1) Open the command line
 2) cd into the source code folder
-3) run “java *.java” on the command line
+3) run “javac *.java” on the command line
 4) run “java Main” on the command line
 5) If you are having trouble with the GUI, below is a guide to running through the encryption and decryption process